 |Release Date||December 12, 2017|

 PlayerUnknown’s Battlegrounds made a big splash this year becoming the most played PC game on Steam.
 That’s no small feat for an established series, but it’s even more impressive considering that it came out of nowhere to take the world by storm.
-I never had the chance to play the PC version, but I was excited to finally get a few games in with the Xbox One version despite it only being a Game Preview and not fully representative of the final product.
+I was excited to finally get a few games in with the Xbox One version despite it only being a Game Preview and not fully representative of the final product.
 There are some technical issues in the Xbox version, but the unique nature of the game still manages to shine through.

 For those of you who haven’t heard of this game or just don’t really know what it’s about, I’m going to bring you up to speed.
 PlayerUnknown’s Battlegrounds is an online-only 100 player fight to become the last person standing.
 Players choose where to parachute out of a plane on a remote island.
 Each player starts unarmed and has to gather supplies to help themselves to survive against the other 99 players running around the map.
 The map starts off large, but a blue energy field starts pushing players towards a smaller area as time goes on.
 If you don’t get into the safe area, you start losing health until you eventually die.